danyao/web-payments-explainers/identity-in-payment-handlers.md

 [registers][ph-set] the capability to handle payment requests with the browser.
 Its lifecycle includes the following stages:

-1. __Pre-installation__: the service worker is not yet installed in the browser.
+1. __Undiscovered__: the service worker is not yet installed in the browser.
 1. __Discovered__: the service worker has been identified as the default application in a [Payment Method Manifest][payment-manifest], possibly as part of a browser's Just-in-Time installation flow, but is not yet installed in the